niks3089/tech-blog/content/posts/token-history-problem-statement.md

 #### Storage Solution
 - Utilize TimescaleDB for efficient time-series data management.
 - Design the database schema to handle high volumes of token transfer data efficiently.
+- Consider scaling the database to store *all* transfer transactions from genesis.

 #### API Development
 - Develop multiple APIs to provide access to the indexed token transfer history.